Irish Legation Berlin

 At Page 287: WAR CRIMES TRIAL FINDINGS: Research documentation which included the Bremen Farge War Crimes Trial Transcripts, copy photographs, copy dvd's, copy cd's etc were given over time to Mr Harry Callan on the understanding that they would be a private legacy for ALL the Callan family.
 The Author, Michelle Callan was notified on the 15th of October 2013 that she had no permission to use any copy archive material etc given to Mr Callan, take notes, or use in any other way for publication.
 Mrs Callan was advised that all copy archive material, including photographs, documents, cd's, dvd's etc previously gifted to Mr Callan were to be returned un-copied by post to the address indicated.
 It is regretted that our request for a return of our archive material was ignored by Mrs Callan:

-16 April 2017: The Purpose of the Bremen-Farge WW2 Project initiated in 2001 was to support veterans and attempt to work through the complexities of the experiences of Irish Born British and Allied Merchant Navy Seamen held as Internees who refused to work frei for Nazi Germany, but who during their captivity varied their status from being British and Merchant Navy Prisoners of War on some occasions, to claims of being Irish Nationals, and back to being British Merchant Navy Prisoners of War.
+The Purpose of the Bremen-Farge WW2 Project initiated in 2001 was to support veterans and attempt to work through the complexities of the experiences of Irish Born British and Allied Merchant Navy Seamen held as Internees who refused to work frei for Nazi Germany, but who during their captivity varied their status from being British and Merchant Navy Prisoners of War on some occasions, to claims of being Irish Nationals, and back to being British Merchant Navy Prisoners of War.
 In January 2013, in support of Mr Callan, as he had alleged he had been deceived by Irish Author David Blake Knox for his publication Suddenly While Abroad, and to give Mr Callan an opportunity to voice his concerns, we published recordings of his complaints, see below: Irrespective, after 12 years one became aware of other issues/contradictions going on in the background, which also raised the same concerns as reflected on the 4 April 1948 by (JAG) Judge Advocate General Guy Sixsmith in his concluding observation regarding the cogency of Irish witness evidence submitted under oath to the British Military Court convened in the Hamburg Curio-Haus "that he came away from the trial (Bremen-Farge) profoundly disturbed at the outcome" and raises doubts as to the reliability of Irish witness evidence post war.
-Taking into account all the issues, and concerns, and despite the time, research and financial effort expended since 2001, one was relieved to walk away in 2013:
+Interestingly, German defendants in their sworn affidavits submitted to the Bremen Farge War Crimes Trial gave evidence:

 "Apart from the following observations/comments - Nothing further needs to be said"